Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 Thanks, Klaus Schwab.

-I know that's not how you meant it though.
+I know that's not how you meant it, though.

-But no, you're you're very right.
+But no, you're very right.

 I appreciate that it's too much to go into here.

-Uh but I'll be very glad to again debate the issue and talk about it in a proper format.
+I mean, I don't know if you're misunderstanding or not, but I'll be very glad to again debate the issue and talk about it in a proper format.

 Yes.